shawinigan/sso/README.md

 3. If you do not wish to provision Groups you can entirely remove (or comment) the `Groups` key.

+4. Open `config/shawi-sso.php` to adjust the packages configuration

 4. ### Add configuration to `config/services.php`

 ```php